Panopticon-Project/panopticon-admin/CONTRIBUTING.md

 * http://statuslite.com/domain/<website here>
 * https://bgp.he.net/dns/<website here>

-#### Use brackets in URLs, domain names email addresses and server names
+#### Use brackets in URLs, domain names, email addresses and server names
 so people don't accidentally nagivate to the address and potentially infect themselves In the instance there are multiple dots just do the last dot IP addresses can be left as is